CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

  can be simply be left empty.

 ```
-rabbitmq-exchange:      <Name of your rabbitmq exchange>
+rabbitmq-exchange:      <Name of your rabbitmq exchange> (empty by default)
-rabbitmq-outbox:        <Name of your outbox message queue>
+rabbitmq-outbox:        <Name of your outbox message queue> (default: outbox)
-rabbitmq-results:       <Name of your result queue>
+rabbitmq-results:       <Name of your result queue> (empty by default)
-rabbitmq-success:       <Name of your success queue>
+rabbitmq-success:       <Name of your success queue> (empty by default)
-rabbitmq-failure:       <Name of your failure queue>
+rabbitmq-failure:       <Name of your failure queue> (empty by default)
-rabbitmq-retry:         <Name of your retry queue>
+rabbitmq-retry:         <Name of your retry queue> (empty by default)
-rabbitmq-dsn:           <Name of your delivery status notification queue>
+rabbitmq-dsn:           <Name of your delivery status notification queue> (value of rabbitmq-outbox by default)
-rabbitmq-inbox:         <Name of your inbox queue>
+rabbitmq-inbox:         <Name of your inbox queue> (value of rabbitmq-outbox by default)
-rabbitmq-refused:       <Name of your refused queue>
+rabbitmq-refused:       <Name of your refused queue> (empty by default)
-rabbitmq-reports:       <Name of your reports queue>
+rabbitmq-reports:       <Name of your reports queue> (empty by default)
-rabbitmq-local:         <Name of your local queue>
+rabbitmq-local:         <Name of your local queue> (default: inbox)
 ```

 The `rabbitmq-exchange` variable holds the name of the exchange in RabbitMQ